Guest blog post from Matti Schneider, a nomadic public service innovator.

 As a final step, I wrote a report describing the assets and risks of the Lab, as well as those of the larger Aotearoa New Zealand government innovation landscape, as I saw them.
-You can read this government innovation report online or as a PDF.

 Sometimes I felt like being a public double agent for making so many connections between France and Aotearoa New Zealand.
 But the great thing when collaborating in the open is bridging people and sharing information does not create an asymmetry where one side would profit more than the other.